TPino92/Private-Reserve-2.0/README.md

 # Title: Private Reserve 2.0

 ## Description
 A full-stack MERN application that allows users to view THC products and add to a shopping cart.
-Users can also submit reviews on individual products.
-Users must login to be able to put products into a shopping cart and submit reviews.
+Users can also submit review on individual products.
+Users must login to be able to put products into a shopping cart and submit review.

 ## Table of Contents